Roger Ebert: Best films of the decade

+Genres and content

 Ebert was often critical of the Motion Picture Association of America film rating system (MPAA).
 His main arguments were that they were too strict on sex and profanity, too lenient on violence, secretive with their guidelines, inconsistent in applying them and not willing to consider the wider context and meaning of the film.
 He advocated replacing the NC-17 rating with separate ratings for pornographic and nonpornographic adult films.
+He praised This Film is Not Yet Rated, a documentary critiquing the MPAA, adding that their rules are "Kafkaesque."
 He signed off on his review of Almost Famous by asking, "Why did they give an R rating to a movie so perfect for teenagers?"

 Ebert also frequently lamented that cinemas outside major cities are "booked by computer from Hollywood with no regard for local tastes," making high-quality independent and foreign films virtually unavailable to most American moviegoers.

-In his review of The Exorcist, he wrote that "I’ve always preferred a generic approach to film criticism; I ask myself how good a movie is of its type."
-Some horror movie fans accused Ebert of elitism and prejudice against the horror genre, especially because of his dismissive comments about "Dead Teenager Movies."
-In 2007, Ebert responded to a question from a horror movie reviewer by saying that he did not disparage horror movies as a whole.
-He wrote that he drew a distinction between films like Nosferatu and The Silence of the Lambs, which he regarded as "masterpieces," and those that had no content other than teenagers being killed.
-Ebert gave Halloween four stars: "Seeing it, I was reminded of the favorable review I gave a few years ago to Last House on the Left, another really terrifying thriller.
+He wrote that "I've always preferred generic approach to film criticism; I ask myself how good a movie is of its type."

+He gave Halloween four stars: "Seeing it, I was reminded of the favorable review I gave a few years ago to Last House on the Left, another really terrifying thriller.
 Readers wrote to ask how I could possibly support such a movie.
 But I wasn't supporting it so much as describing it: You don't want to be scared?
 Don't see it.
 Credit must be paid to directors who want to really frighten us, to make a good thriller when quite possibly a bad one would have made as much money.
 Hitchcock is acknowledged as a master of suspense; it's hypocrisy to disapprove of other directors in the same genre who want to scare us too."

-Ebert occasionally accused some films of having an unwholesome political agenda, such as his assertion that the film Dirty Harry (1971) had a fascist moral position.
-He was wary of films passed off as art, which he saw as lurid and sensational.
-He leveled this charge against such films as The Night Porter (1974).